jillesvangurp/es-kotlin-client/README.md

 ))
 ```

 The `modelReaderAndWriter` parameter takes care of serializing/deserializing.
-In this case we are using an implementation that uses Jackson and we are using the kotlin extension for that, which registers itself via `findAndRegisterModules`.
+In this case we are using a default implementation that uses Jackson and we are using the kotlin extension for that, which registers itself via `findAndRegisterModules`.

 Typically, most applications that use jackson, would want to inject their own custom object mappers.
-It's of course straightforward to use alternatives like GSon or whatever else you prefer.
+It's of course very straightforward to use alternatives like GSon or whatever else you prefer.
 In the code below, we assume Jackson is used.

 ## CRUD with Entities